 Another option is to hold your mortgage for a few years, allow equity to build and then refinance to a lower rate.
 This can be a riskier strategy since mortgage rates could climb, the price of real estate could drop or both.

-Having credit card debt isn’t going to stop you from qualifying for a mortgage unless your monthly credit card payments are so high that your debt-to-income ratio is above what lenders allow.
-Banks and other mortgage lenders obtain your debt-to-Income (DTI) ratio by dividing your monthly debt by your gross (pre-tax) income.
+Having credit card debt isn’t going to stop you from qualifying for a mortgage unless your monthly credit card payments are so high that your debt-to-income (DTI) ratio is above what lenders allow.
+Banks and other mortgage lenders obtain your debt-to-income ratio by dividing your monthly debt by your gross (pre-tax) income.

-There are actually two different DTI ratios that a mortgage lender may consider:
+There are actually two different DTI ratios a mortgage lender may consider:

-- The front-end ratio divides your monthly household expenses, including the mortgage payment, by your gross income.
+- The front-end ratio divides your monthly housing outlay — including the mortgage payment, insurance, tax and any homeowner association payment — by your gross income.
 You typically need to stay below 28 percent to be approved.

 - The back-end ratio takes your total debt payment into consideration, including your credit card payment.
-The figure you need to stay below is 36 percent.
+You should aim to stay below 36 percent.

-Lenders generally consider the back-end DTI ratio more significant, and if it’s above 36 percent, you’ll have a hard time qualifying for a loan.
-Neither DTI ratio takes into consideration things like food and gas each month, and some don’t consider installment debt that is almost paid off.
+Lenders generally consider the back-end DTI ratio more significant, since it provides a better picture of your ability to make your mortgage payment.
+And if it’s above 36 percent, you’ll have a hard time qualifying for a loan.
+Sometimes, lenders don’t even consider installment debt that is almost paid off in their DTI calculations.

-There are several ways to pay down credit card debt before you apply for a home mortgage loan, but some of them can affect your credit score in the short-term.
-For instance, if you get a new credit card with an introductory zero percent APR, you’ll see a slight hit to your credit just for having a hard inquiry on your account.
+If you get a new credit card with an introductory 0 percent APR, you’ll see a slight hit to your credit just for having a hard inquiry on your account.
 This is something to keep in mind if you plan on applying for a mortgage loan within a few months.

-Credit card debt is costly to own and should be the first thing you target in a debt-reduction strategy.
-But if you’d like to buy a house right away, it won’t necessarily be an impediment to loan approval 9provided that your DTI percentage is low enough and you have good to excellent credit).
+Credit card debt is costly and should be the first thing you target in a debt-reduction strategy.
+But if you’d like to buy a house right away, it won’t necessarily be an impediment to loan approval provided that your DTI percentage is low enough and you have good to excellent credit.

-Finding the top mortgage rates you qualify for is the first step to starting your journey.
+Finding the best mortgage rates you qualify for is the first step of your journey.
 Once you own a home, you’ll be able to build equity and net worth, which can lead to even more debt-reduction options.